morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 Last but not least, you need to show your work.

 Why is it important?
-Your work as a QA might be hardly visible at times, so it's crucial to proactively share with the team.
+Your work as a QA might be hardly visible at times, so it's crucial to proactively share your results with the team.
 When you show your work, you make things transparent and visible to everyone.
 You build trust not only in the team but also in yourself.

 To do that, I recommend you to simply keep track of: